Contents

 How To Plan Your Major Donor Pipeline

-Prospecting for, engaging, and soliciting major donors is an ongoing process.
+Prospecting for, engaging, and cultivating major donors is an ongoing process.
 A major gifts program that relies too heavily on any single donor isn’t sustainable.
 You need a pipeline with multiple donors at different stages of development.

 If this seems like a lot to manage, rest assured that your responsive nonprofit CRM can help you.
-Virtuous CRM’s gift pipeline management features allow you to track asks and gifts, manage relationships over time and organize development teams.
+Virtuous CRM’s gift pipeline management features allow you to track asks and gifts, manage donor relationships over time and organize development teams.

 The Pipeline is a Kanban-style, drag-and-drop board that provides a high-level view of asks broken down by status, or pipeline stage, with weighted and actual totals for each group.
-Within the system, members of your staff can create personalized dashboards that focus only on their assigned major donors, and give them a streamlined view of their progress.
+Within the system, members of your fundraising and development staff can create personalized dashboards that focus only on their assigned major donors, and give them a streamlined view of their progress.

 Major Donor Fundraising Strategies

-1) Listen: Identifying Prospects
+1. Listen: Identifying Prospects

 Your first major donors are probably already in your nonprofit CRM.
 Look at all your individual gifts, and start considering the percentages you find.
 Did a relatively small number of donors give a disproportionate percentage of your total?
 If so, you’ve found your major donors.